-- any transfer of pension rights into the account during the year - any extra pension bought during the year - any reduction due to a Pension Sharing Order or qualifying agreement in Scotland (following a divorce or dissolution of a civil partnership) and - any reduction due to an Annual Allowance tax charge that you have asked the Scheme to pay on your behalf.
+- any transfer of pension rights into the account during the year - any extra pension bought during the year

+- any reduction due to a Pension Sharing Order or qualifying agreement in Scotland (following a divorce or dissolution of a civil partnership) and - any reduction due to an Annual Allowance tax charge that you have asked the Scheme to pay on your behalf.

-Your account is revalued in the April following the end of each Scheme year to take account of the cost of living.
-This is currently measured by the Consumer Prices Index (CPI)).
+Your account is revalued at the end of each Scheme year to take account of the cost of living.
+This is currently measured by the Consumer Prices Index (CPI).